Pyrimidine based receptor for advanced glycation end-products (RAGE) inhibitors as an anti-inflammatory compounds

-Receptor for advanced glycation endproducts plays an important role in many pathological processes and thus represents potential for research and development of diagnostic and therapeutic strategies.
-Although there were several small molecular RAGE inhibitors described in the literature, they mostly do not showed proof-of-concept therapeutic potential, and thus, there is still potential for future developments in the field.
+Receptor for advanced glycation end-products plays an important role in many pathological processes and thus represents potential for research and development of diagnostic and therapeutic strategies.
+Although there were several small molecular RAGE inhibitors described in the literature, they mostly have not shown proof-of-concept therapeutic potential, and thus, there is still potential for future developments in the field.

 Laboratory scale, data on cell lines, structural data from receptor docking, limited ADME/Tox data, in vivo pharmacology and pharmacodynamics.

-Patent protection scheduled for 2018.
-For more details a CDA/NDA is required.
+Patent protection scheduled for 2019.
+For more details a CDA/NDA is required

 Institute of Organic Chemistry and Biochemistry, Czech Academy of Sciences, Prague Institute of Experimental Medicine, Czech Academy of Sciences, Prague Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc